 About the Authors

-Susan Danzl, PE*, is SEH’s wastewater market lead and a trusted resource to her clients – partnering with communities, facilities, and operating staff to guide them through all kinds of wastewater challenges, questions and regulations.
+Susan Danzl, PE*, is a regional practice center leader for SEH’s wastewater practice and a trusted resource to her clients – partnering with communities, facilities, and operating staff to guide them through all kinds of wastewater challenges, questions and regulations.
 Passionate about water quality and providing better service day after day, Susan is a member of the Water Environment Federation, Central States Water Environment Association, and Minnesota Wastewater Operators Association.

 *Registered Professional Engineer in CA, CO, IA, MN, VA

-Melanie Niday, PG*, is a project manager and senior hydrogeologist who has dedicated 30+ years to the preservation of groundwater quality through regulatory permitting, monitoring, and reporting.
+Melanie Niday, PG*, is a regional practice center leader for the environmental practice, project manager, and senior hydrogeologist who has dedicated 30+ years to the preservation of groundwater quality through regulatory permitting, monitoring, and reporting.
 Her experience has taken her through significant regulatory changes regarding waste characterization, waste management, hydrogeologic investigations, and water quality sampling and monitoring.
 Melanie also specializes in providing strategic and long-term support at facilities for clients throughout the Midwest.

 *Registered Professional Geologist in MN, WI